Robust estimation on a parametric model via testing: Introduction

-In this paper, we focus on estimators built from robust tests.
-This approach, which begins in the 1970s with the works of Lucien Lecam and Lucien Birgé (\cite{LeCam1973,LeCam1975,Birge1983, Birge1984, Birge1984a}), has the nice theoretical property to yield robust estimators under weak assumptions on the model~$\F$.
-A key modern reference on this topic is~\cite{BirgeTEstimateurs}.
-The recent papers~\cite{BirgeGaussien2002,BirgePoisson,Birge2012,BirgeDens,BaraudBirgeHistogramme,BaraudMesure,Baraud2012,SartMarkov,Sart2012} show that increasing attention is being paid to this kind of estimator.
-Their main interest is to provide general theoretical results in various statistical settings (such as general model selection theorems) which are usually unattainable by the traditional procedures (such as those based on the minimization of a penalized contrast).
+There is in the literature a more or less universal strategy of estimation that leads to robust and optimal estimators.
+It even manages to deal with models for which the maximum likelihood method is bound to fail.
+Its basic principle is to use tests to derive estimators.
+Historically, this idea of using tests for building estimators dates back to the 1970s with the works of Lucien Le Cam.
+More recently, Birg{\'e} \cite{BirgeTEstimateurs} significantly extended the scope of these procedures by relating them to the problem of model selection, providing at the same time new perspectives on estimation theory.
+It gave birth to a series of papers; see Birg{\'e} \cite {BirgePoisson,Birge2012,BirgeDens}, Baraud and Birg\'{e} \cite{BaraudBirgeHistogramme}, Baraud \cite{BaraudMesure,Baraud2012}, Sart \cite{SartMarkov,Sart2012}, Baraud et al. \cite{RhoEstimation}.
+The main feature of these procedures is that they allow to obtain general theoretical results in various statistical settings (such as general model selection theorems) which are usually unattainable by the traditional procedures (such as those based on the minimization of a penalized contrast).

-For our statistical issue, the procedures using tests are based on the pairwise comparison of the elements of a thin discretisation $\Fd$ of $\F$, that is, a finite or countable subset~$\Fd$ of $\F$ such that for all function $f \in \F$, the distance between $f$ and $\Fd$ is small (in a suitable sense).
-As a result, their complexities are of order the square of the cardinality of~$\Fd$.
-Unfortunately, this cardinality is often very large, making the construction of the estimators difficult in practice.
-The aim of this paper is to develop a faster way of using tests to build an estimator when the cardinality of~$\Fd$ is large.

-From a theoretical point of view, the estimator we propose possesses similar statistical properties than those proved in~\cite{BirgeTEstimateurs, BaraudMesure}.
-Under mild assumptions on~$\F$, we build an estimator $\hat{s} = f_{\hat{\theta}} $ of $s$ such that